michaeltreat/michaeltreat/README.md

 ### Hi there 👋

 My name is Michael Treat!
-I recently left Microsoft after three years working on the Internet Explorer and Edge Browsers!
+I spent the last three years at Microsoft working on the Internet Explorer and Edge Browsers!
 I got to work on areas such as Network, Navigation, Downloads, Security Zones, Infastructure, Layout, and DOM Tree Rendering!
-It was an amazing immersive experience for me and I learned so much from it.
+It was an amazing, immersive experience and I learned so much from it.

-I'm currently looking for a role as a software engineer working on web applications.
+I'm currently looking for a new role as a Software Engineer.